 7. WHITE Like the Rainbowby Hannah Faye: A book of transcribed recorded conversations between a caucasian couple and hannah faye, between August 25, 2011 and September 4, 2011.
 Through a series of intense questioning, probing and a playing of the devil's advocate, Faye hopes to deliver an update on race relations in the u.s., establish where the races stand now Post Civil Rights Era, and establish where they hope to be 50 years from now.

-11. Sex: If You Don't Know, Now You know.
-Are you lost about sex?
+11. Sex: If You Don't Know, Now You know.lost about sex?
 Don't know what's right from wrong?
 Wonder what your woman or man is thinking during the act?
 Check this out. faye hopes you will find this book assuring, entertaining, but most of all enlightening.
 It's time for some real, honest sex talk.
 Brace yourself as she talks about all the things most people are too embarrassed to discuss.
 Contains adult content.
 Must be 18 years or older to purchase.

 12. Let's Play House: Child sexual abuse cases are on the rise.
 Hundreds of thousands are reported each year.
 Ninety five percent of those cases involve offenders who are relatives or "friends" of their victims.
 Surprisingly, a large percentage of those offenders are children themselves.
 This book comprises six stories based on true events as told by the victims and offenders themselves.
 For mature audiences.

-14. Thirteen Years Old in the Fourth Grade: An autobiography detailing Faye's experience as a beginning teacher in one of the harshest public school districts in America. raw and unedited.
-It is her personal ventilation.
+14. Thirteen Years Old in the Fourth Grade: An autobiography detailing a teacher's experience as a beginning teacher in one of the harshest public school districts in America. raw and unedited. a personal ventilation.
 Brace yourself as she tells it like it is and reveals some shocking truths about the public school system.
 Faye hopes to inform and encourage those who truly want to be good teachers, principals and administrators.
 Based on true events.

 18. Planet Lesbiya: A biography about a woman's struggle with her sexuality.
 What else is new right?
 Well, this story is a bit different.
 Rose, the story's main character sees herself living in a man's world, but spending most of her time dwelling on a planet where she claims women rule.
 Will she come to grips with reality?
 How will she define herself?
 Contains adult content.
 Must be 18 years or older.

-19.The Meze: A science fictional biography that takes place in the year 3046.
+19.The Meze:strange science fiction at its best. the year is 3046.
 Scientist, Dr. Zenith Karingo has just devised a plan for Americans to survive the destruction of the U.S. by designing weapons that resemble humans.
 Later his daughter, picks up where he left off and designs similar human machines that must now save humans from the destruction of the Earth.
 Will she succeed in her goals?
 How will the President of the World affect her plans?
 Contains adult content.
 Must be 18 years or older.

-*In addition Faye is the editor of two publications unlisted.
-Note: All projects are self-published and therefore may contain some minor publishing errors.*
+*Faye is the editor of two publications unlisted.
+All projects are self-published and therefore may contain some minor publishing errors.*